Unified Error Correction Code Transformer with Low Complexity: Experiments

 \section{Experiments}

-We conducted experiments on linear block codes, specifically Polar, LDPC, and BCH, to assess the effectiveness of the proposed architecture.
-The parity-check matrices utilized in the paper were sourced from ~\cite{database_channel_codes}.
-We benchmark our approach against the most recent state-of-the-art performance from ~\cite{ecct_2022}, which trains each codeword parameter independently, and the hybrid-trained FECCT ~\cite{fecct_2024}.
-Additionally, we compare it to legacy BP-based decoders, including unlearned BP ~\cite{cmp_bp}, fully supervised Hyper BP ~\cite{cmp_hyper_bp}, and Autoregressive BP (AR BP) ~\cite{cmp_arbp}.
-The results are presented in the form of bit error rate (BER) and block error rate (BLER) at various normalized SNR (i.e. $E_b/N_0$) values, with at least $10^5$ random codewords tested per code type.
+We conducted experiments on linear block codes, specifically LDPC, Polar, and BCH, to assess the effectiveness of the proposed architecture.
+The parity-check matrices utilized in the paper were sourced from~\cite{database_channel_codes}.
+We benchmark our approach against the most recent state-of-the-art methods from~\cite{ecct_2022}, which trains each codeword parameter independently, and the jointly trained FECCT~\cite{fecct_2024}.
+Additionally, we compare it to legacy belief propagation (BP)-based decoders, including unlearned BP~\cite{cmp_bp}, fully supervised Hyper BP~\cite{cmp_hyper_bp}, and Autoregressive BP (AR BP)~\cite{cmp_arbp}.
+The results are presented in the form of bit error rate (BER) and block error rate (BLER) at various normalized SNR (i.e. $\mathrm{E_b/N_0}$) values, with at least $10^5$ random codewords tested per SNR.
 We define aggregate BER (ABER) and aggregate BLER (ABLER) as the overall error rates spanning all evaluated codewords.

-In addition, to enable direct comparison with ECCT and FECCT, whose simulation results were directly obtained from their respective papers ~\cite{ecct_2022, fecct_2024}, we fine-tuned the pre-trained UECCT models on Consultative Committee for Space Data Systems (CCSDS) ~\cite{ccsds} and MacKay ~\cite{mackay} codewords leveraging the hybrid-trained Polar, LDPC, and BCH models.
-Given GPU memory constraints and the fact that the performance of long codes has been thoroughly explored ~\cite{ldpc_capacity}, while the error correction of short codes remains far from the Shannon limit ~\cite{shannon_limit}, this work primarily focuses on training and validating \textbf{\textit{medium-to-short codes}}.
+In addition, to enable direct comparison with ECCT and FECCT, whose simulation results were sourced from their respective papers~\cite{ecct_2022, fecct_2024}, we fine-tuned the pre-trained UECCT models on consultative committee for space data systems (CCSDS)~\cite{ccsds} and MacKay~\cite{mackay} codewords using jointly trained LDPC, Polar, and BCH models.
+Given GPU memory constraints and the fact that the performance of long codes has been thoroughly explored~\cite{ldpc_capacity}, while the error correction of short codes remains far from the Shannon limit~\cite{shannon_limit}, this work primarily focuses on training and validating \textbf{\textit{medium-to-short codes}}.

 The proposed unified error correction code Transformer is defined by the following hyperparameters: the number of Transformer encoder layers $L$, the number of unified attention heads $H$, the dimensions of word embeddings $d_k$, the dimensions $d_l$ of the trainable memory $\textbf{\textit{A}}_l$ and $\textbf{\textit{V}}_l$, and the dimension $d_f$ of the FFN layer.
 We present the performance of our framework with hyperparameters are set to $L = 6$, $H = 8$, $d_k = 64$, $d_l = 64$, and $d_f = 4 \cdot H \cdot d_k$.
-The value of $d_l = 64$ corresponds to the maximum syndrome length among the trained codewords.
+The value of $d_l = 64$ corresponds to the maximum syndrome length among the jointly trained codewords.